madskjeldgaard/portedplugins/README.md

 If you see any problems in the documentation, feel free to do the same here (please submit a PR if you can - otherwise feel free to post an issue).

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on how to contribute.

 # Credits
 Thank you to [Notam](https://notam.no) for the support.